-How Arizona fits in, and how SRP is modernizing our part of the electrical grid
+How the Arizona grid fits in and how SRP is modernizing our infrastructure for residents and businesses

 How Arizona fits into the power grid

 Interestingly, the U.S. has three major grids:

 - The Eastern Interconnection

 Arizona belongs to the Western Interconnection, which serves over 80 million people, spans more than 1.8 million square miles and includes approximately 136,000 miles of transmission lines.
 It connects 14 U.S. states, the Canadian provinces of British Columbia and Alberta, and the northern portion of Baja California in Mexico.

 How the electric grid works

 The combined U.S. grid is the largest interconnected machine on the planet, but getting electricity into your home can be broken down into three key steps: